 FREQUENTLY ASKED QUESTIONS

-1) Is Filmmaking 101 a hands-on class, or is it lecture/discussion?
+1) Crash Course in Filmmaking a hands-on class, or is it lecture/discussion?

 Answer: It’s both.
 The lectures cover the fundamentals you need to know to go out and start making movies.
 The hands-on exercises (some in-class, some in the form of homework exercises between class sessions) give you practical experience applying what we’re learning in class.

 2) What’s the difference between this class and your other film class, Let’s make a movie?

 Answer: In Filmmaking 101, you learn how to make movies.
 It’s an information-based class, aimed at giving you the key basic information you need to start going out and making your own films.
 (A large number of the students who take Filmmaking 101, actually go out and make their own movies, and have gotten them into some major film festivals).